-This advanced placement course will use some of the same essays and poetic forms as the honors track.
-However, the number of required readings will be increased in order to conform to the requirements of the Advanced Placement Examination in Language and Composition.
+This Advanced Placement course will use some of the same essays and poetic forms as the honors track.
+However, the number of required readings will be increased in order to conform to the requirements of the Advanced Placement Examination in Literature and Composition.
 There is also a summer reading requirement before the class begins.
-In addition, classroom activities will center around extemporaneous composition writing based on difficult reading material, a skill needed for success in the A.P.
-Examination.
+In addition, classroom activities will center around extemporaneous composition writing based on difficult reading material, a skill needed for success in the AP examination.
 Grammatical elements and significant vocabulary studies are special features of this course.
 All students are required to take and to pay for the Advanced Placement Examination.

-This course will provide the student with a sense of American literary history.
-Readings will chronologically unfold the spectrum of thought from the Modern writers of the early 20th century to contemporary authors.
+This course will provide the student with a sense of global literary history.
+Readings will chronologically unfold the spectrum of thought from classical writers to contemporary authors.
 Selections will be made to challenge the reading and writing ability of the students.
-All of the readings will be geared toward well-designed writing assignments that will be modeled in class before they are assigned.
+All of the readings will be geared toward welldesigned writing assignments that will be modeled in class before they are assigned.